jpsalo/folio/content/project/em/index.md

 ---
-title: extended mind
+title: Extended Mind
-summary: extended mind is a minimal task and note organizer that helps you find and keep your focus
+summary: Extended Mind is a minimal task and note organizer that helps you find and keep your focus
 date: "2015-10-30T00:00:00Z"
 share: false
 profile: false